antonfirsov/docs/2015/07-dotnet46-rtm/dotnet46-rtm.md

 Identity and Authentication Updates
 -----------------------------------

 The ASP.NET 4.6 templates now use Open Id Connect middleware to authenticate to Azure Active Directory (Azure AD) which makes the programming model to authenticate with Azure AD much easier.
-Additionally, when starting a new project and you choose the ‘Individual User Accounts’ option then the templates will provide sample code for two-factor authentication and social logins with ASP.NET Identity 2.2.1.
+Additionally, the templates will provide sample code for two-factor authentication and social logins with ASP.NET Identity 2.2.1 if you choose the ‘Individual User Accounts’ option when starting a new project.

 HTTP/2 Support (Windows 10)
 ---------------------------

 [HTTP/2](http://en.wikipedia.org/wiki/HTTP/2) support has been added to ASP.NET in the .NET Framework 4.6.
 New features were required in Windows, in IIS and in ASP.NET to enable HTTP/2 given that networking functionality exists at multiple layers.
 You must be running on Windows 10 to use HTTP/2 with ASP.NET.
 HTTP/2 has not yet been added to ASP.NET 5.

 HTTP/2 is a new version of the HTTP protocol that provides much better connection utilization (fewer round-trips between client and server), resulting in lower latency web page loading for users.
-Web pages (as opposed to services) benefit the most from HTTP/2, since the protocol optimizes for multiple artifacts being requested as part of a single experience.
+Web pages (as opposed to services) benefit the most from HTTP/2, since the protocol optimizes for multiple artifacts being requested as part of a single request.

 The browser and the webserver (IIS on Windows) do all the work.
 You don't have to do any heavy-lifting for your users.

-Most of the [major browsers](http://en.wikipedia.org/wiki/HTTP/2#Browser_support) support HTTP/2, so it's likely that your users will benefit from HTTP/2 support if your server supports it.
-Give it a try with the RC update.
+Most of the [major browsers](http://en.wikipedia.org/wiki/HTTP/2#Browser_support) support HTTP/2, so it's likely that your users will benefit from HTTP/2 support.

 Support for Token Binding Protocol
 ----------------------------------

 Microsoft and Google have been collaborating on a new approach to authentication, called the [Token Binding Protocol](https://github.com/TokenBinding/Internet-Drafts).
-The premise is that  authentication tokens (in your browser cache) can be stolen and used by criminals to access otherwise secure resources (e.g. your bank account) without the requirement of your password or any other priviliged knowledge.
+The premise of the protocol is that authentication tokens (in your browser cache) can be stolen and used by criminals to access otherwise secure resources (e.g. your bank account) without the requirement of your password or any other priviliged knowledge.
 The new protocol aims to mitigate this problem.

 The Token Binding Protocol will be implemented in Windows 10, as a browser feature.
 ASP.NET apps will participate in the protocol, such that authentication tokens are validated to be legitimate.
 The client and the server implementations establish the end-to-end protection specified by the protocol.